IronFox/Projector/PROJECT.md

 # Projector .project files

 .project files declare an individual project using XML syntax.
-The *.project file name doubles as the project name.
+The file name doubles as the project name.
 Since Projector maintains a mapping of names to .project paths, you should use unique project file names across all of your code repositories.

+Projector cannot load .project files directly, but requires them to be referenced by a .solution file.

 ## General syntax